Fiscal Guidelines for Faculty Research Funds

 - i-Buy NYU is used to contract for higher-value goods and services that cost more than $1,000.
 The system is used to generate a Purchase Order, which is the most complex form for ordering goods and services.
 It is also the form that comes under the greatest University scrutiny since it is a contract between the University and a vendor.
 Please provide sufficient lead-time for processing of Purchase Orders.
 Please check with NYU Purchasing on the necessary lead-time, which will depend on the cost of the item or service purchased.

-Please note that all transactions up to $2,500 can be approved by the Department/Program Administrator (with the exception of transactions that involve the chair or program director) and submitted directly to the applicable offices (i.e. Accounts Payable, Book/Computer Store, etc.).
-Transactions over $2,500 must be forwarded to the Financial Analyst assigned to the Department/Program for approval before submission to Accounts Payable, Purchasing, or the Book/Computer Store.
+Please note that all transactions up to $2,500 can be approved by the Department/Program Administrator (with the exception of transactions that involve the chair or program director).

 In addition, all computer orders, no matter the dollar amount, must be approved by the Directory, FAS Computer and Information Technology.
-Upon approval, the computer must be purchased either through the NYU Computer Store or through the purchasing system (i-Buy or a purchase order).
+Upon approval, the computer must be purchased through the purchasing system (i-Buy).

 Fiscal Authority Guidelines